This page is referenced by:

 In A Spirited Existence, historian Gregory Evans Dowd argues that the late-eighteenth century saw “The Indian’s Great Awakening,” during which pan-nativist revivals brought Delaware, Shawnee, and other tribes toward monotheism.
 As tribes fused their beliefs with settlers’ theology and commerce, rural farmers created their own fused counter-culture.
 In The Backcountry and the City, Ed White writes, “As Indians begin to…adopt fusion as their response, some farmers, already inclined by racism to perceive Indians as an undifferentiated collective, come to see Indians as fused in a life-or-death-struggle to eliminate white settlers” (103).

-To support such critical inquiry, Digital Paxton features six lessons designed for both high school and higher education classrooms.
+To support such inquiry, Digital Paxton features more than a dozen lessons designed for middle school, high school, and university classrooms.
 Select the relevant path below to begin your journey.

 All lessons are available as rich web pages as well as downloadable, printer-friendly PDFs.
 We take this extra step with the understanding that while Digital Paxton is digital humanities project, it exists in analog conditions.
 Whether by choice or necessity, many educators rely upon printouts, and we don’t want to create barriers to bringing the Paxton crisis into classrooms.